GSA/piv-guides/Template-2.md

 # Markdown Template

-Copy and paste this **Markdown Template** into your new guide.
-Use Markdown styles to write NEW pages to be submitted to the IDManagement.gov website.

-Markdown formatting is used for Pages (file) content.
+This **Markdown Template** will help you to use Markdown syntax to format the content for your guide.
 You can learn more about Markdown formatting by browsing to the "Mastering Markdown" guide from Github: https://guides.github.com/features/mastering-markdown/

+  1. If you have not already done so, copy and paste this **Markdown Template** into your new Page.

 ## Headings

-In Markdown, the **#** symbol is used to denote and format headers.
+In Markdown, the **#** symbol is used to format headers.

 # This is a top-level heading
 ## This is a second-level heading